department-of-veterans-affairs/va.gov-team/products/decision-reviews/higher-level-review/research/conversation-guide.md

 ## Intro - 5 minutes

 Thanks for joining us today!
 My name is [Christian Valla] and I also have some colleagues on the line observing and taking notes.
-Today we're going to talk about the appeals process on VA.gov.
+Today we're going to talk about the appeals process on VA.gov, specifically an appeals process that we call a Higher Level Review.

 Before we start, a few things I want to mention:

 - **This entire session should take about 55 minutes.** I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.

 - **In this session, we want to hear your honest opinions.** We are not testing your ability.
 In reality, we're testing our online services, in order to improve these tools to better meet Veteran's needs.
 I will not be offended by any opinions you express, and I welcome your feedback.
-Both positive and negative feedback is welcome.
+Both positive and negative feedback is very welcome.

 - **During part of our session today, you'll be interacting with prototypes and a demo tool.** The prototype may not function exactly the way you expect.
 Some areas of the prototype will be clickable, and some will not.
+But, dont worry, I will guide you along.
 Since it's a demo, none of your actions will affect your actual VA information or benefits.

 - **If for any reason and at any time you want to stop the session, please let me know.**